-- 3.2.6.1.
-A full-time Director of Management IS, with a minimum of five (5) years experience in data management for health care. - 3.2.6.2.
-A full-time QM Director, with at least five (5) years recent evidence-based QM model experience in BH or IDD, who is preferably a licensed clinician. - 3.2.6.3.
-A Director of Independence and Recovery Advocacy with lived experience as an individual who has received BH or IDD services or is a family member of an individual who has received BH or IDD service through similar public programs.
-This individual will report directly to a member of the Contractor's management team and will provide advocacy and representation of the lived experience voice in shaping the Contractor's practices, policies, and outcomes. - 3.2.6.4.
-A full-time Director for Data Management and Reporting, with at least five (5) years' experience in the collection, analysis, and reporting of BH or IDD data and trends, preferably in the public sector. - 3.2.6.5.
-A Corporate Compliance Officer with at least two (2) years' experience overseeing compliance with Medicaid requirements. - 3.2.6.6.
-A full-time GCAL Director, who at a minimum, will have completed a master's and/or nursing degree, will possess an independent license to practice as a physician, psychologist, registered nurse, social worker, professional counselor, or marriage and family therapist in the State, and will have three (3) years' post-graduate experience in a leadership role managing a BH crisis line.
+- 3.2.6.1 A full-time Director of Management IS, with a minimum of five (5) years' experience in data management for health care. - 3.2.6.2 A full-time QM Director, with at least five (5) years recent evidence-based QM model experience in BH or IDD, who is preferably a licensed clinician. - 3.2.6.3 A Director of Independence and Recovery Advocacy with lived experience as an individual who has received BH or IDD services or is a family member of an individual who has received BH or IDD service through similar public programs.
+This individual will report directly to a member of the Contractor's management team and will provide advocacy and representation of the lived experience voice in shaping the Contractor's practices, policies, and outcomes.

-3.2.6.7.
-A full-time Director of Utilization Management and Review who holds a Georgia license as an APRN (psychiatry specialty), LCSW, LPC, or LMFT with a minimum of three (3) years supervisory experience in utilization management for behavioral health services or five (5) years experience in utilization management for behavioral health services.
+- 3.2.6.4 A full-time Director for Data Management and Reporting, with at least five (5) years' experience in the collection, analysis, and reporting of BH or IDD data and trends, preferably in the public sector. - 3.2.6.5 A full-time GCAL Director, who at a minimum, will have completed a master's and/or nursing degree, will possess an independent license to practice as a physician, psychologist, registered nurse, social worker, professional counselor, or marriage and family therapist in the State, and will have three (3) years' post-graduate experience in a leadership role managing a BH crisis line. - 3.2.6.6 A full-time Director of Utilization Management and Review who holds a Georgia license as an APRN (psychiatry specialty), LCSW, LPC, or LMFT with a minimum of three (3) years supervisory experience in utilization management for behavioral health services or five (5) years' experience in utilization management for behavioral health services.

-3.2.7.
-The Contractor will hire and train the following staff-level positions:
+3.2.7 The Contractor maintains the following staff-level positions: